Los Angeles Grand Theft Auto Attorney

 Have you been charged with grand theft auto in Los Angeles, CA?
 This serious criminal charge can carry harsh penalties.
 When your freedom is on the line, you deserve a sound defense and a passionate legal advocate to fight for you.

-For more than 20 years, the Rodriguez Law Group has fought for the rights of our clients facing serious theft crimes.
-Contact our law office to schedule your free consultation with a Los Angeles grand theft auto attorney who will help you explore defense options.
+For more than 20 years, The Rodriguez Law Group has fought for the rights of our clients facing serious theft crimes.
+Contact our law office at (213) 995-6767 to schedule your free consultation with a Los Angeles grand theft auto attorney who will help you explore defense options.